 Run a course “live.”
 This is the easiest way to run a course.
 With this method, you put the community front and center, adding course content as you go.

 Here’s how it works: Every week, you introduce a concept, and offer a case study — think of it as an example that brings your concept to life.
 From there, you define an action for your students to take, or an assignment for them to complete that will help them achieve a result.

 If you use this basic structure every week for six to eight weeks, you enable your members to get tangible results that build on each other over time.
 And you get the ability to create content as you go, tweaking what you’re offering based on your member’s feedback.
 Not only do you do less work upfront, but you eliminate the possibility of building a course that doesn’t fit what your ideal members actually want.

-Starting an online course business doesn’t have to be hard.
+Starting an online training business doesn’t have to be hard.

 Whether you’re running a set of fitness classes, courses about finance, or lessons that build toward a tangible skill, your easiest road to success is combining your course with a community.